machanism-org/machai/ghostwriter/src/site/markdown/act.md

 my-act#1,3
 ```

-This means Ghostwriter should run episodes 1 and 3.
+This selects episodes 1 and 3.

-A trailing `!` disables the normal follow-up order after the selected episodes.
+If the selection ends with `!`, Ghostwriter does not continue with the normal remaining order.

 Example: